wp-slimstat/wp-slimstat/readme.txt

 == Please note ==
 * If you decide to uninstall Slimstat Analytics, all the stats will be **PERMANENTLY** deleted from your database.
 Make sure to setup a database backup (wp_slim_*) to avoid losing your data.
-* If you are upgrading from a version prior to 4.0, please [install version 4.0](https://downloads.wordpress.org/plugin/wp-slimstat.4.0.zip) first to upgrade the database structure and download the new Geolocation data.

 == Frequently Asked Questions ==
-Our knowledge base is available on our [support center](https://docs.wp-slimstat.com/) website.
+An extensive knowledge base is available on our [website](https://www.wp-slimstat.com/).

 == Screenshots ==
 1. **Overview** - Your website traffic at a glance